Basics¶

 ## 1.0

-For the sake of comparison, let’s apply the k-means algorithm on the same dataset.
+Let’s apply the k-means algorithm on the same dataset for comparison.

 import sklearn.cluster